 A person or Legal Entity who has received information that includes a Certificate and a Digital Signature verifiable with reference to a Public Key listed in the Certificate, and is in a position to rely on them (see section 1.3.6).

-Repository

-An online system maintained by IdenTrust for storing and retrieving Certificates and other information relevant to Certificates, including information relating to Certificate validity or Revocation.
+Repository An online system maintained by IdenTrust for storing and retrieving information relating to Certificate validity or Revocation.